ds300/patch-package/README.md

 when you use `npm`(>=5) or `yarn`.

 No more waiting around for pull requests to be merged and published.
-No more forking repos and using `git://` links just to fix that one tiny thing that's preventing your app from working.
+No more forking repos just to fix that one tiny thing preventing your app from working.

 ## Set-up

-You'll need `patch-package`.
-If you use `yarn`, you [might like to have a local copy of that too](#why-patch-yarn).

-    yarn add --dev patch-package

 In package.json

     "scripts": {
       "prepare": "patch-package"
     }

+Then

+### npm

+    npm i patch-package --save-dev

+### yarn

+    yarn add --dev patch-package postinstall-prepare

+To understand why yarn needs the `postinstall-prepare` package see: [Why use postinstall-prepare](#why-use-postinstall-prepare-with-yarn)

 ## Usage